NiklasRitter/STPST21TeamD/README.md

 ## Support

-If there are any questions or concerns feel free to address us over GitHub or directly using the emails provided in the different users profiles.
+If there are any questions or concerns feel free to concat us.
 We are looking forward to helping you.